stephanie-jones78/learning-git-github/README.md

 >Read about branch protection rules [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).
 ## Merge Conflicts
 Merge conflicts happen when you are merging branches but you or somebody else has made changes to the same items in a file on the same branch.

+>Adding text.
+This is the newBranch readme file.